vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/removerewardlevel.md

 ## Example

-`!removerewardlevel 1`
+`?removerewardlevel 1`

 ## Permissions

-The `!removerewardlevel` command can only be used by moderators or the streamer.
+The `?removerewardlevel` command can only be used by moderators or the streamer.